Dev-Zhao/ProfStef-README/README.md

 ---
 ### Welcome (1/29)

-"Hello!
+Hello!
 I'm Professor Stef.

 You must want me to help you learn Pharo.

 So let's go to the first lesson.
-Select the text below, right-click and choose 'Do it'"
+Select the text below, right-click and choose 'Do it'

 ```smalltalk
 ProfStef next.
 ```
 ---
 ### Doing (2/29)
-"Cool!
+Cool!
 (I like to say Cooool :) ).
 You've just executed a Pharo expression.
 More precisely, you sent the message 'next' to ProfStef class (it's me!).

 Note you can run this tutorial again by evaluating: 'ProfStef go'.
 'ProfStef previous' returns to the previous lesson.

 You can also Do it using the keyboard shortcut 'Ctrl + D' (or 'Cmd + D' on MacOS).

-Try to evaluate these expressions:"
+Try to evaluate these expressions:

 ```smalltalk
 StPlayground open.
 "Opens Pharo code playground"